anirudh1804/made-template/project/project-plan.md

 ## Title

-Impact of CO2 emissions on the rise of temperature in India over the last decade.
+Exploring the correlation between Co2 emissions and temperatures in certain time period

 ## Main Question

-Is there a statistically significant correlation between temperature and CO2 emissions in India during a specific time period?
+Is there any correlation between Co2 emmissions and temperatures during a certain time period?

 ## Description

-This data engineering project aims to investigate the relationship between temperature and CO2 emissions in India during the last decade.
-Both temperature and CO2 emissions from industrial factories and vehichles are crucial factors that can significantly impact the environment and public health.
-Understanding their correlation can provide valuable insights about changes in CO2 emissions and how it affects temperatures in India.
+This data engineering project aims at analysing whether Co2 emmissions are correlated with temperature in India.
+In our analysis, we investigate the relationship between carbon dioxide (CO2) emissions and global temperatures over a set of years, using a common base of time—specifically, the year.
+Our examination comprises of using and combining visualizations and statistical measures to check for correlation between these two crucial variables.

 ## Datasources